Invest in a self-managed super funds

 What SMSF investment options are available?

-One of the big advantages of using an SMSF is that you can explore a wide range of investment opportunities.
-There are a wide range of different types of assets which can be held in an SMSF.
-These include, but are not limited to:
+One of the big advantages of using an SMSF is the variety of investment opportunities.
+There are a wide range of different types of assets that can be held in an SMSF such as REITs, commodities, and cryptoassets

 Those assets can then be bought and sold using a large number of different strategy approaches, such as trend and momentum trading.
 Whether you want to run a high-risk, high-return strategy, or adopt a more conservative approach, SMSFs offer a way to invest in a way that suits you.

-Tip: The wide range of assets which can be held in an SMSF allow you to build a well diversified portfolio.
+Tip: The wide range of assets that can be held in an SMSF allows you to build a well-diversified portfolio.

 SMSF investing with eToro

 SMSF investing with eToro starts by completing the onboarding process.
-That involves downloading and completing eToro’s Self-Managed Superfund Application form.
-Then send it to the eToro Customer Service Centre in the form of a ticket.
+This involves downloading and completing eToro’s Self-Managed Superfund Application form.
+You then send it to the eToro Customer Service Centre in the form of a ticket.

 After you’ve been verified, you can use your SMSF as you would your money on eToro to invest in Australian markets and beyond.